-To: Helen Bates ; White the same province of the same of the same
+To: Helen Bates ; White the some project of the bank

 Subject: Planning application at Land Rear St Marys Roman Catholic School / Land off East Anglian Way

 06/17/0247/F

 Good morning,

 I have been passed your email address by Mrs Long, copied into this email, following a discussion regarding the planning application adjacent your site the submitted details state that the car park will transfer to your ownership and therefore responsibility.
 I am requesting advice from our solicitors as to how this will be secured but would appreciate your confirmation this is the case?
 If there is any action required in relation to yourselves I will let you know.